 Welcome to my website.
-On this page, I’m mostly sharing news of my recent publications.
+On this page, I’m mostly sharing news of my recent publications and other writing activities.
 There is more information about my stories on the ‘Fiction’ page.

 My Story, ‘Guy’, appears in the January 2013 edition of Penumbra Magazine.